Open-HSC/Open-HSC/index.md

 - More subjects coming soon!

-If you found the content on this website useful, feel free to [donate](https://buymeacoffee.com/jishnuttutk).
+If you found the content on this website useful, feel free to [donate](https://buymeacoffee.com/jishnuttutk) for more improvements to the website and content.

 ## Tutoring